 |Prime-Ark-freedom||Erect||thornless||Small med||fair||Low-high (early sep)|

 Pruning blackberries is good hygiene practice.
 Removing the dead canes reduces infestations of Cane Borer Beetle.

 Fungal infections can wipe out entire crops.
 The best way to minimize fungus on blackberries is to make sure they are not grown in damp, humid conditions.
 Good ventilation, adequate sunlight and space helps.

 Copper fungicides can be used to treat some types of fungus but often the best route to follow is to remove all the infected parts and burn them.
 Sometimes it may be necessary to remove nearby plants to, especially if they are growing wild, close by.

-These are the fungal infections most common to blackberries:
+These are the fungal infections most commonly encountered when growing blackberries:

 - Algal spot – treat with copper fungicide